Ian-Fogelman/Ian-blog/_posts/2019-06-24-Introduction To Data Quality Services.markdown

 <br>
 <br>

-Suppose that we want to enforce a business rule that each first name must be at least 3 characters.
+Suppose that we want to enforce a business rule that each first name must be 3 characters.
 We will solve this using a DQS approach.